dennisushi/NVIDIA-Isaac-Sim-Cookbook/README.md

 - NVIDIA Sight [localhost:3000](localhost:3000)
 - Upload files to Omniverse [localhost:8080](localhost:8080)
 - Running apps and services [localhost:3080](localhost:3080)

+## Playing wit Scripting

+In Isaac Sim, add a Franka robot from `Create > Isaac > Robots >From Library > Franka`.
+Then click `Window > Script Editor` and dock it somewhere.
+Try the premade snippets or your own code in the scripting editor.
+Finally, click on Run.
+No building or reloading needed!

 # Making new Isaac SDK apps and nodelets